piotrpolak/spring-boot-data-fixtures/README.md

 way to keep the code decoupled.

 The fixtures are loaded in the following order `DICTIONARY` -> `TEST` -> `DEMO` -> `PERFORMANCE`.
-If there are more fixtures of the same type, their order can be manually arranged using `@Order` annotation.
+If there are more fixtures of the same type, their order can be manually arranged using the [`@Order`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/annotation/Order.html) annotation.

 Fixtures from the example below will be applied in the following order:
  `InitialCountriesDataFixture` -> `InitialCountriesDataFixture` -> `DemoProductsDataFixture`